 The decomposition algorithm takes an (open or closed) system specification and produces open-system specifications for designated components.
-A component means a collection of variables.
+Each component is represented by a collection of variables, whose behavior is specified by a temporal property that can mention also other variables that represent the component's environment.
 We assume that the specification allows components to stutter when variables from other components change.
 So component interaction is synchronous, in that nonstuttering environment steps are noticed by the component implementation, but the components are not required to react immediately to changes.
 This assumption is useful for transitions between interconnection architectures (Sec.
 VI-G3).